oseen/IOH5Write/README.md

 IOH5Write_b
 ===========

 This branch is based on a fork from https://github.com/hakostra/IOH5Write.
-The library of the branch IOH5Write_b has now the possibility to include patches or boundary data to be written to hdf5 archive.
+The library of this branch 'IOH5Write_b' has now the possibility to include patches or boundary data to be written to hdf5 archive.
 It was tested with OpenFOAM-2.3.1.

 The library writes OpenFOAM cases as HDF5 archives instead of the default one-file-per-process-per-timestep-per-variable approach.
 This saves a lot of files, makes it easier to manage, copy, and post-process the results.
 An XDMF file is used to describe the contents of the HDF5-file and this can easily be opened in ParaView, VisIt or any other common postprocessor tool.
 The IO part is handled by MPI-IO, which makes it effective on clusters and high-performance computers with thousands of nodes and parallel file systems.

 Installation
 ------------
-1. Make sure you have a working copy of OpenFOAM 2.2.x or 2.3.x (This branch was tested with OpenFOAM-2.3.1).
+1. Make sure you have a working copy of OpenFOAM 2.2.x or 2.3.x (this branch was tested with OpenFOAM-2.3.1).
 Make sure that you have all necessary compilers and development libraries, including MPI.
 2. Install the HDF5-library.
 Make sure that you install or compile it with parallel/MPI support.
 In Ubuntu this is done by installing the package ``libhdf5-openmpi-dev``.
 I guess it is necessary to compile both OpenFOAM and HDF5 against the same MPI library and version.
-I use the OpenMPI that is supplied with the OpenFOAM Thirdparty-2.3.1 directory, and have compiled both OpenFOAM and HDF5 against this.
+In this branch, I use the OpenMPI that is supplied with the OpenFOAM Thirdparty-2.3.1 directory, and have compiled both OpenFOAM and HDF5 against this.
-3. Grab a copy of this repository, and enter the code directory.
+3. Grab a copy of this branch, and enter the code directory.
 You can for example place the code in your ``~/OpenFOAM/username-2.3.x`` folder.
 4. Set the environment variable ``HDF5_DIR`` to your HDF5 installation directory in the Make/options file.
 It makes the variable "visible" for the compile script with ``export HDF5_DIR=/path/to/hdf5InstallDirectory``.
 Do the same for ``SYSTEMOPENMPI`` in the Make/options file.
 Make the variable "visible" with ``export SYSTEMOPENMPI=/path/to/ThirdParty-2.3.1/openmpi-1.6.5/``.
 The path to the Make/options file is ``src/postProcessing/functionObjects/IOh5Write_b/Make/options``.
 5. Compile the code with the common ``./Allwmake`` and wait.